peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

  * <i>otherValue</i>: A binary float containing the desired exponent of the result.
 The mantissa is ignored.
 The exponent is the number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
 For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
 A value of 0 rounds the number to an integer.

- * <i>ctx</i>: A precision context to control precision and rounding of the result.
-If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+ * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Returns:</b>

 A binary float with the same value as this object but with the exponent changed.
 Signals FlagInvalid and returns not-a-number (NaN) if an overflow error occurred, or the result can't fit the given precision without rounding.
-Signals FlagInvalid and returns not-a-number (NaN) if the new exponent is outside of the valid range of the precision context, if it defines an exponent range.
+Signals FlagInvalid and returns not-a-number (NaN) if the new exponent is outside of the valid range of the arithmetic context, if it defines an exponent range.

 ### Quantize